tolees/lego/content/B0BBS18VYB-co.uk.md

 ℹ️:

-- Kids can add frozen fun to Super Mario levels with the Fliprus Snow Adventure Expansion set featuring 4 characters and icy adventure elements
+- Players earn digital coins by helping LEGO Mario, LEGO Luigi or LEGO Peach characters (not included) while role-playing with this Expansion Pack
 - Kids knock down the Red Koopa Troopa, jump onto the platform to battle Fliprus and defeat the Freezie to reach the hidden fruit element
-- Players earn digital coins by helping LEGO Mario, LEGO Luigi or LEGO Peach characters (not included) while role-playing with this Expansion Pack
+- Includes 4 LEGO Super Mario figures: a Fliprus, a Freezie, a Red Koopa Troopa and a toy baby penguin, plus a toy snowman to build and a platform
+- Players can ice skate through the course while being careful not to fall in the water (Starter course 71360, 71387 or 71403 is required to play)
+- Kids can add frozen fun to Super Mario levels with the Fliprus Snow Adventure Expansion set featuring 4 buildable toy characters and icy adventure elements
+- LEGO Super Mario building toys make fun collectible gifts for kids aged 7+ years old who already own a LEGO Super Mario Starter Course
 - The Super Mario buildable game lets kids expand their world of LEGO Super Mario; Visit LEGO.com/devicecheck to download the LEGO Super Mario app
-- Players can ice skate through the course while being careful not to fall in the water (Starter course 71360, 71387 or 71403 is required to play)
-- Includes 4 LEGO Super Mario figures: a Fliprus, a Freezie, a Red Koopa Troopa and a toy baby penguin, plus a toy snowman to build and a platform
-- LEGO Super Mario building toys make awesome collectible toys for kids aged 7+ years old who already own a LEGO Super Mario Starter Course

 [🛒 Check the deal!!]({{< param buyurl >}})
 {{<world>}}B0BBS18VYB{{</world>}}